HubDanDevMan/matura/paper/Files.md

 ASCII file signature.
 If a user was to write a file that *accidentaly* contained a filesignature used for a non-ascii format such as `%PDF-`for PDFs, the file manager will try to open the file in a PDF file viewer.
 The file will be interpreted incorrectly and seem corrupted.
-This is why using file extensions is still a good idea, even in operating systems that support extensionless files.
+This is why using file extensions is still a good idea, even in operating systems that support extensionless files.[^proc1]

 \subsection{Executables}